noamnachu/Task-Manager/README.md

 ## How to use

-This is a task manager app.
 Upon your first login, you need to provide a unique user code and your full name.
 On subsequent logins, you must enter the same user code and full name.
 If the full name does not match the one stored in our system, you will receive a message prompting you to update it.
 You can delete your account and all associated tasks, making your user code available for use with a different full name.

 Each user can create tasks with different statuses and priorities.
 You can also assign participants to your tasks.
-The task owner can edit the task details, while participants can only change the status from "In Progress" to "Completed."
-To add a participant, provide their user code; you cannot add yourself or a non-registered code.
+The task owner can edit the task details, while participants can only change the status from "In Progress" to "Completed".
+To add a participant, provide their user code.
+You cannot add yourself or a non-registered code.

 Tasks are updated in real-time across all users' task lists.
 If an owner is deleted, their tasks are also deleted.
-If a participant is removed, they are only removed from the task's participant list.
+If a participant is deleted, they are removed from the task's participant list.

 ## Features